Rebuilding the R-390A Receivers

 through closet doors in the basement.
 The R-389 wasn't in the greatest

-shape but it was complete except for the correct meters and the AC power
+shape but it was complete except for lacking the correct meters, minus

-cord.
-I was told that it sort of
+connector.
+I was told that it sort of worked,

 Basic Description - Electronics - Built along some of the same lines as the famous R-390 receiver, the Collins R-389 is essentially the LF companion receiver of the R-390.
 The receiver tunes from 15kc to 500kc in one tuning range and 500kc to 1500kc in the second tuning range.
 The R-389 uses very complex methods, both electronic and mechanical, to achieve its complete MW, LF and VLF coverage while still utilizing a 455kc IF.
 The receiver uses 36 tubes within five modules that interconnect and are mounted within the main frame.
 The 15kc to 500kc tuning range utilizes five permeability-tuned RF bands.
 The 500kc to 1500kc tuning range utilizes two permeability-tuned RF bands.
 The motor-driven band switching occurs seamlessly as the receiver is tuned from the lowest to the highest frequency within the two tuning ranges.